Millfield School Tennis Performance Analysis Research

 This point from Dan is one of my favourite things about Nacsport.
 With a dashboard open, you can simply click on any chart or graph and it shows you that bit of the game.
 We are always saying how analysis is more than just statistics – this allows you to physically see the context behind the number.

 We also heard from the Director of Tennis, Sarah Thomas (M.Ed) a former international, Level 5 Master Performance Coach and LTA Tutor –

 The fact that students have been specifically training to analyse their own performance post-match; along with Jack adding key analysis of specific areas of the game like the serves, makes performance analysis a powerful tool used to support our athletes to better understand the game.

 The final stages of analysis are done post-match when the coach, analyst, and athlete sit down to break down video using our KlipDraw software.
-The key instances are often shared onto MyTPE for tennis athletes to share with each other and enter in-depth discussions around match performance.

 So Jack, how did you get the footage to actually start this process!?

 Capturing footage of match play is extremely easy thanks to the use of the AP Capture solution.
 We also use a Lexicon sound system to include sound into the videos too.